 Skomer is the largest of the Pembrokeshire islands, and home to its most famous seabird, the Atlantic Puffins.
 Thousands of people flock to the island every year to see these fantastic, colourful birds, as well as the beauty of the island itself, covered in pink thrifts and gorse, with the famous Pembrokeshire Vole hiding in the twisted coastal hedges.
 The treacherous waters around Skomer make it an island free of predators, allowing the 6,000 pairs of puffins to live in peace.

-The island is open from Good Friday until September, so make sure you get down to the ferry port at Martin’s Haven in South Pembrokeshire nice and early to bag your seat on the ferry.
+The island is open from Good Friday until September, so make sure you book your trip with Dale Sailing in plenty of time.
 This is a once-in-a-lifetime trip, so don’t miss the boat!

 Boat trips to Cardigan Island and Cemaes Head

-The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat-building port village that sits alongside the town of Cardigan, at the bottom of Cardigan bay.
+The Pembrokeshire Coast path begins in St Dogmaels, an ancient boat-building port village at the bottom of Cardigan bay.
 Straddling these two counties, A Bay to Remember can show you the best that both counties have to offer.
 Take a tour around Cardigan Island, famous for its large colony of grey seals, before heading south towards Pembrokeshire’s highest sea cliffs at Cemaes Head.
 A Bay to Remember is known for a high volume of bottlenosed dolphin views – just check out their Instagram!
 Surely that’s worth a trip?